The Escapist (magazine): 2011–2018: Dispute and decline

-2018–present: Relaunch
+2018–2022: Enthusiast and relaunch

 In July 2018, The Escapist was purchased by Enthusiast Gaming, owner of Destructoid, and a relaunch was announced with former editor-in-chief Russ Pitts at the helm.
 These changes came into effect September 2018, along with a website name change to Escapist Magazine Volume Two.
 The Big Picture, produced by MovieBob, was the first series to be officially relaunched alongside the continued Zero Punctuation.

 Following a Twitter exchange with Zoë Quinn over a now-deleted article about Gamergate, Russ Pitts announced he would be taking a "voluntary leave of absence" from The Escapist in February 2019.
-Nick Calandra, who joined the site in 2019 as the Managing Director of Video, replaced Pitts as Editor-in-Chief in July 2019.
+Nick Calandra, who joined the site in 2019 as the managing director of video, replaced Pitts as editor-in-chief in July 2019.

 In April 2020, the site name reverted to The Escapist.
 The site also launched The Escapist +, which allows readers to view the site without advertisements.
 Management under Calandra saw a surge in original content as the site transitioned from a gaming news focus to gaming commentary.
 In October 2020, Bob Chipman's contract with The Escapist was not renewed.
 Later in October, the Escapist Movies YouTube channel was relaunched.
-In April 2021, the Escapist Plays YouTube Channel was relaunched as "The Escapist Live".
+In April 2021, the Escapist Plays YouTube channel was relaunched as "The Escapist Live".
 In May 2021, the Escapist Movies YouTube channel merges with the main Escapist YouTube channel.

+2022–June 2025: Gamurs and staff resignation

 Enthusiast Gaming sold the website to Gamurs Group in September 2022.
+On November 6, 2023, Calandra alleged he was fired from Gamurs Group, citing "not achieving goals" as the justification.
+The entire video team, including Croshaw, subsequently resigned to form an employee-owned outlet titled Second Wind; Gamurs kept the rights to Zero Punctuation among other Escapist properties.

+July 2025

+In July 2025 Gamurs sold The Escapist to a private investor.

 The Escapist Games Showcase

 The Escapist Indie Showcase was held from June 11–14, 2020 focusing on indie games.
-The main showcase video was aired first on June 11 and was akin to a Nintendo Direct in format as well as featuring messages from the developers behind the games.
+The main showcase video was aired first on June 11 and used the "direct" format, as well as featuring messages from the developers behind the games.
 Streams were held after the showcase where The Escapist team played some of the games while interviewing their developers live.
 They partnered with GOG for the event.

 The Escapist Games Showcase was held from November 10–12, 2020, as part of the digital EGLX event.